JudgeGroovyman/JudgeGroovyman.github.io/Programming.md

 # Interesting Programming Options 2020 #

+This is what I want to find and for you to be able to find:
+"We make no claim that ______ is the best game engine out there for any game, but we dare to say that ______ is the best game engine for some games."
+For the type of game or games you are making: what is the best engine for that?

+Each type of game has its own ocean and the different game engines live at different depths of the ocean.
+How deep do you have to go to do something with this language? = That HTML 3D language 0 Leagues Puzzlescript 1 League (only 20 Leagues Deep)
+How deep can you go and still do things with this language?
+Unity Unreal = 20,000 Leagues Some engines are located at the area near "Hot Reload" Island.
+Feature Island.

+Prediction: One or two of these engines or libraries will be very old so I will dismiss it, but in fact it will have a thriving non-obviouscommunity who is super happy with its feature complete stable situation and how well it works even on all modern computers, and I will miss out on that one.
+Most of the old things are just dead though.
+Favorite Features:

 1. All in ones
 2. IDEs
 3. Engines that are from or based on other games